-Going Digital
+Going Digital through DX

-At the moment there is a near obsessive need for “going Digital”.
-Organisations are looking towards Digital Transformation (DX) or to “going Digital” as a way of staying competitive in the face of some serious disruption.
+At the moment there is a near-obsessive need for “going Digital”.
+Organisations are looking towards Digital Transformation (DX) or “going Digital” as a way of staying competitive in the face of some serious disruption.
 So what does DX actually mean for an organisation?
 Despite the use of the term Digital, DX should not be just about the organisation focusing on technology, which in most cases will be the enabler to such transformation.
 DX should be more about how the business transforms itself (including people and culture) and the way it operates by utilising digital capabilities to continually improve the customer experience.

 More than just employing a CDO